-This experiment kit was designed with young researchers in mind, so the descriptions and explanations have been kept simple.
+This experiment kit was designed with young researchers in mind, so the descriptions and explanations have been kept as simple as possible.
 You should work through them together and read them out loud to your child, so he or she can carry out the experiment on his or her own with a good understanding of its point.

-We hope you have lots of fun and successful experiments!
+We hope you have a lot of fun!